 "He has already worked wonders with some of the pupils including helping them access learning, undertake reading assessments and manage their emotions if they are a bit unsettled."

-Any students who may be nervous about dogs will be informed of his whereabouts and, over time, we hope to encourage them to start to build a relationship with him.
-Students will never be forced to spend time with our dog or our goats, but we hope we could work with them to alleviate any anxieties they may have.
+Any pupils who may be nervous about dogs will be informed of his whereabouts and, over time, we hope to encourage them to start to build a relationship with him.
+Pupils will never be forced to spend time with our dog or our goats, but we hope we could work with them to alleviate any anxieties they may have.